LodestarMC/Lodestone/README.md

+# **Lodestone**
-**Lodestone** is a library used by all mods under the Lodestar team, containing important backend code mostly used for rendering.
+Lodestone is a library used by all mods under the Lodestar team, containing important backend code mostly used for rendering.
+And is and Incredibly fancy VFX in minecraft library.

 **Used by:**<br>
 Fundamental Forces<br>